 12th grade: AP Statistics.
 9th grade: Singapore NEM Level 2 (continuing).
 8th grade: Singapore NEM Level 1 and the Life of Fred: Geometry.
 4th Grade: Singapore Primary 4A and 4B.

-12th grade: Chemistry with Lab
+12th grade: Chemistry with Lab at the community college

 9th grade: Veritas Academy’s online Chemistry and Biology through the enrichment school.